mattva01/schooltool/src/schooltool/requirement/README.txt

   >>> sorted(pyprogram.keys())
   [u'forloop', u'iter', u'whileloop']

-Now we will remove what the whileloop requirement so we don't have to change everything in the doctest.
+Now we will remove the whileloop requirement so we don't have to change everything in the doctest.

   >>> del program['whileloop']